Peter Dutton Has The Coronavirus

-Peter Dutton, Australia's Minister for Home Affairs, has been diagnosed with COVID-19, the disease caused by the coronavirus.
+One of the most senior members of the Australian government, home affairs minister Peter Dutton, has been diagnosed with COVID-19, the disease caused by the coronavirus.

 Dutton announced his diagnosis on social media on Friday afternoon.